 Records retention schedules are central to proper records management.
-Retention schedules are inventories, or lists, of all types of records that agencies create, use or maintain, together with information indicating how long a record should be kept to meet legal requirements and business needs and what should happen to it when the record is no longer required to be kept on file.
-Maintaining documentation of essential transactions and information of an agency over time requires that certain records be retained permanently, while efficient, effective business operations dictate that selected records be destroyed when there is no further use for them.
+Retention schedules are inventories, or lists, of all types of records that agencies create, use or maintain.
+These schedules also provide information indicating how long a record should be kept to meet legal requirements and business needs, as well as what should happen to the record when no longer required.
+Maintaining documentation of essential transactions and information of an agency over time requires that certain records be retained permanently, while efficient, effective business operations dictate that selected records be destroyed when of no further use.

-A schedule for dealing with the retention of library-specific records is the Public Library & Library Board Records Retention Schedule and is available online at:
+A schedule for dealing with the retention of library-specific records is the Public Library & Library Board Records Retention Schedule.
+Available online at:

-KRS 61.884], charges each library, as a public agency, to appoint an Official Custodian of the library’s records.
+] charges each library, as a public agency, to appoint an Official Custodian of the library’s records.
 In most cases, the library director is the official custodian of the records.
-As such, s/he is responsible for the maintenance, care and keeping of public records, regardless of whether such records are within actual personal custody and control.
+As such, they are responsible for the maintenance, care and keeping of public records, regardless of whether such records are within actual personal custody and control.
 The custodian also oversees requests for documents by the public in accordance with the Open Records Act.

 return to Administration page